agutoli/python-json-patch-rules/README.md

 # Define new data to apply
 new_data = {
     "user": {
-        "name": "Jane Doe",  # This update is allowed "email": "jane@example.com",  # This update is allowed "permissions": {
+        "name": "Jane Doe",
+        "permissions": {
+            "edit": False,
-            "edit": False,  # This update is allowed "delete": True  # This update is allowed },
+            "delete": True  # This update will be denied by the rule },
         "contacts": [
-            {"type": "home", "number": "1111111111"},  # This update is allowed {"type": "work", "number": "2222222222"}  # This update is allowed ]
+            {"number": "1111111111"},  # Allowed update
+            {"label": "Emergency Phone"}  # Allowed update
+        ]
     }
 }